2017 World Junior Ice Hockey Championships – Division III

-The 2017 World Junior Ice Hockey Championship Division III tournament was played in Dunedin, New Zealand, from 16 to 22 January 2017.
+The 2017 World Junior Ice Hockey Championship Division III was an international ice hockey tournament organized by the International Ice Hockey Federation.
+It was played in Dunedin, New Zealand, from 16 to 22 January 2017.
 Division III represents the sixth tier of the World Junior Ice Hockey Championships.
 The winners – Turkey – were promoted to Division II B for the 2018 tournament.
 Chinese Taipei returned after a five-year absence.
-With an increase of teams for 2018, the two bottom-place teams, South Africa and Chinese Taipei, were afterwards moved to a Division III Qualification tournament.
+With an increase of teams for 2018, the two bottom-placed teams, South Africa and Chinese Taipei, were afterwards moved to a Division III Qualification tournament.